Skip to content

 RECOMMENDATION

-A tenfold increase to the NSF Noyce Teacher Scholarship Program will fill the estimated teacher shortage by supporting hundreds of teacher preparation programs across the U.S. and more than 10,000 high-quality STEM teachers each year
+A robust increase to the NSF Noyce Teacher Scholarship Program will help fill the estimated teacher shortage by supporting teacher preparation programs and high-quality STEM teachers across the U.S.

 Dramatically Increase the Retention of STEM Majors Through Paid Research Experiences at their Home Institutions